edgelesssys/contrast/docs/docs/howto/troubleshooting.md

 ```

 This error can be resolved by increasing the memory limit of the containers, see the [Workload deployment](../howto/workload-deployment/deployment-file-preparation.md#pod-resources) guide.
+If you aren't using the [Contrast secure image store](./secure-image-store.md), consider enabling it to pull images onto an encrypted disk instead of into memory, reducing overall memory requirements.

 ## Connection to Coordinator fails